component/dom/Readme.md

 ## API

-  All occurrances of `list` refer to:
+  All occurrances of `List` refer to:

   - an element passed
   - a string of html